The information in this section will help you to understand the fundamentals of diagnosing asthma in primary care.

 - Antibiotics for chest symptoms?

 Have they ever had a raised blood eosinophil count?
-Having a raised blood eosinophil count can be a useful marker for asthma.
+Having a raised blood eosinophil count is a marker for asthma.
 However, there are other causes of raised eosinophils in the blood.

 Chest auscultation